Cypher-Laboratory/.github/profile/README.md

 - **Feedback:** Have ideas, suggestions, or feedback?
 Feel free to open an issue or reach out to us.
 Your input is valuable.

 ## 👩‍💻 Useful Resources
-- **EVM verifier for Alice's Ring ring signature.:** You can find our EVM verifier for Alice's Ring ring signature public repository [here](https://github.com/Cypher-Laboratory/EVM-Verifier).
+- **EVM verifier for Alice's Ring ring signature:** You can find our EVM verifier for Alice's Ring ring signature public repository [here](https://github.com/Cypher-Laboratory/EVM-Verifier).
 Watch for updates, issues, and discussions related to our work.

+- **Cypher Lab's Website:** You can find our website [here](https://www.cypherlab.fr/)

+- **Alice's ring Website:** You can find the website dedicated to Alice's ring [here](https://www.alicesring.com/)

 Stay tuned for more exciting developments from Cypher Lab.
 Together, we can build a more private and secure Web3 ecosystem!